Non-equilibrium Renormalization Group Fixed-Points of the Quantum Clock Chain and the Quantum Potts chain: Abstract

 \section{Abstract}

-We derive an exact renormalization group recursion relation for the Loschmidt amplitude of the $N$-state quantum Potts chain.
-The renormalization group flow for $N = 2, 3, 4,$ and 5 is discussed in detail, and is found to be metastable for $N = 3$ and 5: oscillatory for $N = 3$ and chaotic for $N = 5$.
+We derive an exact renormalization group recursion relation for the Loschmidt amplitude of the quantum $Q$-state clock model and the quantum $Q$-state Potts model in one dimension.
+The renormalization group flow is discussed in detail.
 The fixed-points of the renormalization group flow are found to be complex in general.
-These fixed-points control the dynamical phases of the Potts chain, giving rise to non-analyticities in its Loschmidt rate function, for both the pure and the disordered system.
+These fixed-points control the dynamical phases of the two models, giving rise to non-analyticities in its Loschmidt rate function, for both the pure and the disordered system.
+For the quench protocols studied, dynamical quantum phase transitions are found to occur in the clock model for all $Q$s considered, while in the Potts model, they only occur when $Q < 4$.